sous-chefs/redisio/README.md

 * `redisio['base_name']` - the base name of the redis package to be downloaded (the part before the version), default is 'redis-'
 * `redisio['artifact_type']` - the file extension of the package.  currently only .tar.gz and .tgz are supported, default is 'tar.gz'
 * `redisio['version']` - the version number of redis to install (also appended to the `base_name` for downloading), default is '2.4.10'
+* `redisio['safe_install'] - prevents redis from installing itself if another version of redis is installed, default is true

 Default settings is a hash of default settings to be applied to to all instance.
 These can be overridden in for each individual server in the servers attribute.